takabow/ememcached/README.md

 - `./ememcached start` Start the server (default tcp port 11211).
 - `./ememcached stop` Stop the server.

+To check if the emecached server is running, you can ping to the server.

 - `./ememcached ping` Send a ping to the server.

 Example: